 Between April 21, 2021 and June 20, 2021, we issued unsecured convertible notes with an aggregate face value of \$348,257 which bears an interest rate of 8% per annum.
-The convertible notes are convertible into Class B non-voting shares at \$1.74 per common share and each of the convertible notes matures on the date that is six months after the date of issuance thereof.
+The convertible notes are convertible into Class B non-voting shares at \$1.74 per Class B common non-voting share and each of the convertible notes matures on the date that is six months after the date of issuance thereof.